 5) Plan Ahead, Inform a Friend, return home safe

-This rule applies to every run, however even more so for trail runs when the chances of having a car or another person run by the next 10 minutes or an hour is pretty slim.
+This rule applies to every run, however, even more so for trail runs when the chances of having a car or another person run by the next 10 minutes or an hour is pretty slim.

 Plan your route ahead of your run

 Know your route; plan it out from a local trail guide, the internet, or your favourite running app.
 Remember; add 25 – 50% effort to your distance.
-If you usually run a 5K in 30 minutes – expect a trail run to take you 45 minutes.
+If you usually run a 5K in 30 minutes – expect a trial run to take you 45 minutes.
 You pace is slower, your footing not a secure, and loads of uphill and downhill.
 This is even more important when you are not familiar with the route.

 Inform someone of where you are running and when you expect to be back